 For a list of common registration error messages and solutions, please visit the Office of the Registrar.

 How do I receive an Overload or Permit?

 Overload requests are submitted through OSCAR.
 Please note that no overloads will be given for ECON 2100, 2105, or 2106 until all seats are filled in all sections.

 - Log into OSCAR using your GT ID and PIN

 - Select "Registration"

 - Select "Registration Override Request"

-For overloads, we also suggest checking the course availabilty frequently on OSCAR, as many students drop and add courses during the registration period.
+For overloads, we also suggest checking the course availability frequently on OSCAR, as many students drop and add courses during the registration period.